shawenyao/jekyll-now/_posts/2020-04-08-Where-is-My-Island.md

 I've been playing _Animal Crossing: New Horizons_, where my in-game character flew to a deserted island in order to start a new life.
 Despite its cartoony art style, the game manages to establish an astonishing level of realism, to the point where it almost feels like a living and breathing world.
 For example, I know for a fact that my island exists somewhere in the northern hemisphere; I know that the sun rises and sets there every real-world day; I know that the seasons rotate and spring is coming.
 At some point, I start wonder how much further I can push this, e.g., given what's observable in the game, can I deduce where my island is?
 If so, where is it?

+In this post, please join me for a tour to my island, and I will unveil its location at the end (sort of).

 ## The Longitude
-Due to fact that the game running on the real-world lock, my deserted island must be conveniently located in the same time zone as where I physically am (or at least wherever my system is set).
-So there you go - it can't be too far off.
+Due to fact that the game runs on real-world clock, my deserted island must be conveniently located in the same time zone as where I physically am (or at least wherever my system is set).
+Voila!
+There it is and it can't be too far off.

 ## The Latitude
 Figuring out the latitude can get a little tricky.
-Basically, it boils down to measuring the _solar elevation angle_ at _solar noon_.
-The following equation holds true:
+In a nutshell, it boils down to measuring the _solar elevation angle_ at _solar noon_.
+Astronomy tells us that the following equation holds true:

 $$
 h = 90^\text{o} - \left| \phi - \delta \right|